arnowelzel/timed-content/readme.txt

 `[timed-content-server hide="2013-Sep-13 20:30:00 America/Chicago"]Hide me starting at 8:30 PM Central Daylight Time (i.e., the same timezone as Chicago) on September 13th, 2013.
 I will not be displayed after then[/timed-content-server]`

 `[timed-content-server show="2013-Sep-13 20:30:00 -0600" hide="2013-Sep-13 21:30:00 -0600"]Show me starting at 8:30 PM Central Standard Time on September 13th, 2013, then hide me an hour later.
 I will not be displayed before or after then.[/timed-content-server]`

+`[timed-content-rule id="164"]Display me based on the settings for the Timed Content Rule whoseID is 164.[/timed-content-rule]`

 == Usage ==